Matersons PointGrand Turk

-Matersons Point, located on the eastern coast, offers expansive views over much of the island.
-This is largely undeveloped and residential, but a few new projects are currently under construction.
+Matersons Point, located on the eastern coast of Grand Turk, offers expansive views over much of the island.
+This area is largely undeveloped and residential, but a few new projects are currently under construction.

 This area is a stop-off point for some island tours, simply due to the high ground and scenic views.

 The hills near Matersons Point are the highest natural elevations on Grand Turk, reaching heights just under 80 feet (24 m).

 From the high point in this area (Aker’s Hill), excellent vistas can be had over Gibbs Cay and the field walls of the Eve Family Plantation, a late 18th-century site where cotton was raised.

 The Eve family had quite a bit of provenance in the region at the time due to Dr. Joseph Eve, a Loyalist cotton planter from the adjacent Bahamas, who was famous for his improved and wind-powered version of Eli Whitney’s revolutionary Cotton Gin.

 It’s a bit unusual that a plantation was constructed on the relatively infertile Grand Turk, as due to the presence of the salt industry and the lack of decent soil and water, the island never saw the extensive cotton and sisal agriculture that took place on the larger Caicos Islands.